 - If you choose to create a new rule, clicking the button directly will create a rule for the current site.
 Expand the drop-down menu on the Create button to select a different site instead.

-- When creating return rules via this UI, a rule can only be applied to one site.
+- When creating rules via this UI, a rule can only be applied to one site.
 If you want to assign a rule to multiple sites, create or update it via the Rule APIs instead.
 The API documentation will be updated with these endpoints soon.

 - Click Create Purchase Limit Rule or click an existing rule in the table.